 NMF Hyaluronic Serum for $36

-Benefits of Hyaluronic Acid for Skin?
+What Are The Benefits of Hyaluronic Acid for Skin?

 Hyaluronic Acid acts as a ‘water reservoir’ by drawing water to the skin and helps prevent moisture loss.
 With its ability as a humectant for dehydrated skin, Hyaluronic Acid is known for reducing the appearance of wrinkles by replenishing lost moisture and smoothing fine lines.
 This natural and powerful moisture replenishing substance delivers gentle hydration and targets where your skin needs it the most!
 Unlike some skincare products, hyaluronic acid quickly absorbs into the skin, meaning you lose less product.
 More bang for the buck!

 Hyaluronic Acid is also known for fighting free radicals, maintaining skin elasticity, improving collagen production, and has antibacterial, antioxidant, and anti-inflammatory properties that help with wound healing.
-It’s aiding properties help with many skin concerns including sensitivity, dullness, and uneven tone and texture.
+It’s aiding properties help with many skin concerns including sensitivity, dullness, and uneven tone and texture. acne

 When skin is adequately hydrated, lines and wrinkles are diminished.
 Hyaluronic Acid is a great ingredient for those with aging skin and leaves it feeling super-soft, plump, and radiant.